 “It has been a long and difficult process to select only 50 women sculptors to include here due to the numerous influential female practitioners who are now achieving success in various ways…I hope the reader sees this book as a starting point to explore more women sculptors.”

-According to Melissa Hamnett, Head of Heritage Collections and Chief Curator at the Houses of Parliament, who composed the Forward:
+As Melissa Hamnett, Head of Heritage Collections and Chief Curator at the Houses of Parliament, states in the book’s Forward:

 “For too long sculptural histories have been solely dominated by men, upheld not least by the myth that, as a physically challenging medium, women artists could not or did not make ambitious sculpture due to “the strength and skill required to work traditional materials.”
 Worse still, talented female sculptors…spent much of their careers – and indeed some of their art-history afterlife – in the full shadow of their male counterparts”(3).